 - A brief (typically one page) statement of the applicant’s research and career goals.

-- A letter of support from a UAA faculty member from the Department of Biological Sciences expressing willingness to accept the applicant into his/her research group and a statement of available funding or funding opportunities for research support for the student.
-Because students will not be admitted to the program without a faculty mentor from the department, prospective graduate students are strongly advised to contact faculty for research/advisor arrangements at an early stage of their admission process.
+- A letter of support from a UAA faculty member from the Department of Biological Sciences expressing willingness to accept the applicant into their research group and a statement of available funding or funding opportunities for research support for the student.
+Because students will not be admitted to the program without a faculty mentor from the department, prospective graduate students are strongly advised to contact faculty prior to application to the graduate program to arrange advisor support and mentorship.
 Faculty research interests are available on the department website.

-Applicants should also submit unofficial copies of items 1-4 to the department.
-Questions about this process should be directed to the departmental secretary at (907)-786-4770.
+Applicants should also submit unofficial copies of items 1 to 4 to the department.
+Questions about this process should be directed to the departmental secretary at (907) 786-4770.

 3101 Science Circle, CPSB 101N